common-workflow-language/user_guide/_episodes/14-runtime.md

 ---
-Sometimes you need to create a file on the fly from input parameters, such as tools which expect to read their input configuration from a file rather than the command line parameters.
+Sometimes you need to create a file on the fly from input parameters, such as tools which expect to read their input configuration from a file rather than the command line parameters, or need a small wrapper shell script.
 To do this, use `InitialWorkDirRequirement`.

 *createfile.cwl*